Leo791/personal-library/README.md

 ### 3.1 Book Entry
 - User provides a valid ISBN number via the application’s interface.
-- The system retrieves book details (title, author(s), genre, publication date, cover image, etc.) from a public API.
+- The system retrieves book details (title, author, genre, publication date, publisher, description, language, page count) from a public API:
 - Retrieved details are stored in the PostgreSQL database.
 - Duplicate entries are prevented (based on ISBN).
+- The description must always be stored in the same language as the book edition.
+If the description is provided in another language, the system will automatically translate it before saving.

 ### 3.2 Search & Filtering
 - User can search the database by: